dominicbarnes/deku-forms/README.md

 I recommend reading through [this documentation](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Forms/Data_form_validation), it will be a great primer on the fundamentals of this validation system.

+### User Interface

+Validation errors are *generally* only presented to the user after their first submission attempt.
+Internally, this means the `invalid` event has been triggered.
+There are 2 primary ways to force validation on every input/change event, regardless of submission status:

+ - add the `validate` attribute (**preferred**)
+ - when doing custom validation, call `el.checkValidity()` manually

+**NOTE:** these methods only apply to the `InputField` and `TextField` components as of now.
+(since the other components don't make much sense with auto-validation)

 ### Custom Validation Messages

 All of the `*Field` components here have a `validationMessage(validity, el)` prop.
 You can set